hrsetyono/wc-ongkir-indonesia/README.md

 1. Go to WooCommerce > Settings > Shipping > Indo Shipping.

-2. Enter RajaOngkir PRO API Key and press "Save".
+1. Enter RajaOngkir PRO API Key and press "Save".
 If it's correct, it will say "Connected" and the rest of the fields will appear.

-3. Tick Enable.
+1. Tick Enable.

-4. Set your shop's city/district location.
-It is based on the Province you set in the General setting.
+1. Set your shop's city / district location.
+It is based on the Province you set in General setting.

-5. Select the service you want to enable from each courier.
+1. Select the service you want to enable from each courier.
 Leave empty if you want to disable it.

 ![](https://raw.github.com/hrsetyono/cdn/master/woocommerce-indo-shipping/ongkir-zone.jpg)

-1. Go to Shipping Zone and click the "Add Shipping Zone" button.
+1. Go to Shipping Zone and click "Add Shipping Zone" button.
 You will see the screen above.

-2. Set regions as "Indonesia".
+1. Set regions as "Indonesia".

-3. Click "Add shipping method" and select "Indo Shipping".
+1. Click "Add shipping method" and select "Indo Shipping".

 Done!
 You will now see additional fields for City and District (Kecamatan) when Checkout.